Your complete guide to Trump’s Jewish advisers and pro-Israel cabinet

 What he’s said on Iran: Rubio has advocated for reinstating tough economic sanctions on Iran to weaken its terror networks and prevent it from acquiring nuclear weapons.

 Relationship with Jews: Norman Braman, an auto dealership magnate and past president of the Greater Miami Jewish Federation, was Rubio’s political patron.
 Rubio surprised pro-Israel backers with his April vote against emergency funding to Israel because it lacked border enforcement measures.
 Rubio excused Trump after he repeatedly accused American Jews of disloyalty to Israel and suggested they must hate their religion if they vote for Democrats.
-And he also angered Orthodox leaders in 2022 for introducing a bill that would make daylight saving time permanent across the nation, which would have made it more difficult for people to attend morning prayers and get to work on time.
+And he also angered Orthodox leaders in 2022 for introducing a bill that would make daylight saving time permanent across the nation, which they said would have made it more difficult for people to attend morning prayers and get to work on time.

 Pete Hegseth, secretary of defense